flosfor/pvbs/readme.txt

 - Instructions:

+2) Run PVBS.exe
+ - Stand-alone executable that can be run without a licensed copy of Matlab)
+ - Requires either Matlab Runtime (R2023a (9.14)), or a licensed copy of Matlab with Statistics & Machine Learning Toolbox and Signal Processing Toolbox
+ - If run without licensed copy of Matlab, make sure to have the correct version of MCR (R2023a (9.14)) (https://www.mathworks.com/products/compiler/matlab-runtime.html)
+ - Can be slower than running PVBS.m from Matlab IDE, but only at startup

+ - or -
 1) Run PVBS.m
- (Developed with Matlab 2023a; requirements: statistics & machine learning toolbox, signal processing toolbox)

- - or -

-2) Run PVBS.exe
- (Stand-alone executable that can be run without a licensed copy of Matlab; still requires Matlab Runtime (R2023a (9.14)), and slower than running PVBS.m from Matlab IDE)
- (Make sure to have the correct version of MCR (R2023a (9.14)): https://www.mathworks.com/products/compiler/matlab-runtime.html)
+ - Requirements: Statistics & Machine Learning Toolbox and Signal Processing Toolbox (developed with R2023a)

 - For a usage example: